bevkololi/Book-A-Meal-React-JS/README.md

-# diary-reactjs
+# Book A Meal
- MyDiary is an online journal where users can pen down their thoughts and feelings.
+Book A Meal is an online platform that allows users to book meals at their own comfort